-Carbon dioxide has been called the Earth’s “thermostat.”1 Across the past 800,000 years, periods of high and low concentrations of CO2 have corresponded, respectively, with spikes and drops in the planet’s temperature.2 A dramatic increase in CO2 began with the Industrial Revolution, and over the past several decades, such emissions surged from around 5 billion tons in the 1940s to more than 35 billion tons in recent years.3 And, despite global awareness and a rise in cleaner and renewable forms of energy, emissions continue to grow, jumping 1.5 percent in 2017, 2.1 percent in 2018, and 0.6 (projected) percent in 2019.4
+Carbon dioxide has been called the Earth’s “thermostat.”1 Across the past 800,000 years, periods of high and low concentrations of CO2 have corresponded, respectively, with spikes and drops in the planet’s temperature.2 A dramatic increase in CO2 began with the Industrial Revolution, and over the past several decades, such emissions surged from around 5 billion tons in the 1940s to more than 35 billion tons in recent years.3 And, despite a decrease in 2020 due to COVID-19, global emissions have generally continued to grow.4

-Scientists point clearly to the long-term effects of global warming, including: melting ice sheets; rising oceans; increases in the frequency and length of heat waves and droughts; and a growth in the number and cost of extreme weather events.8 Models demonstrate the mounting severity of these effects if the global community fails to slow (much less halt) the rapid pace of global warming.
-Despite worldwide agreements – more than 190 countries initially signed onto the 2015 Paris Agreement9 – and highly publicized corporate initiatives to reduce GHG emissions,10 advocates have found progress to be frustratingly inadequate.
+Scientists point clearly to the long-term effects of global warming, including: melting ice sheets; rising oceans; increases in the frequency and length of heat waves and droughts; and a growth in the number and cost of extreme weather events.7 Models demonstrate the mounting severity of these effects if the global community fails to slow (much less halt) the rapid pace of global warming.
+Despite worldwide agreements – more than 190 countries initially signed onto the 2015 Paris Agreement8 – and highly publicized corporate initiatives to reduce GHG emissions, advocates have found progress to be frustratingly inadequate.

-Companies often measure total GHG emissions, including CO2, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride, using three internationally recognized categories, or “scopes.”11
+Companies often measure total GHG emissions, including CO2, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride, using three internationally recognized categories, or “scopes.”9

 Scope 1 are direct emissions from sources that the organization owns or controls.
 These may include vehicle fleets, boilers, furnaces, or leaky air conditioning units.